hydrol0x/T1D_website/README.md

 # About this site

-Site with diabetes informationa and a carbs tracker made to practice react and front-end.
+Site with diabetes information and a carb tracker made to practice react and front-end web development.